Three Minute Thesis (3MT) competition

 Benefits of participating

-- development of your public speaking, communication and networking skills
+- Develop your public speaking, communication and networking skills.

-- generation of public and media interest in your research
+- Generate public and media interest in your research.

-- increasing your ability to translate your research into everyday language
+- Increase your ability to translate your research into everyday language.

-- participation of research training workshops through the Graduate Research School
+- Access to research training workshops through the Graduate Research School.

 Eligibility